Glqzer/Strands/README.md

 - TESTING: made test suites for different modules (Alpha, Coord, Grid) in tests_strands files.

-Right now, Coverage report is 94.16% for src/lib/grid.ml
+Right now, Coverage report overall is 94.02%
+**We added a screenshot of our code coverage**

 ### Frontend and Server
 #### GOOD TO GO PARTS: